 Yuan holds a PhD in international/Chinese studies from the University of Technology, Sydney, Australia, and a BA in Chinese literature and journalism from People’s University, Beijing.
 She taught Chinese at Banaras Hindu University in India as part of her MA degree from SIT Graduate Institute.

 As academic director, Yuan has overseen the semester SIT China program since its 1994 beginning.
 She lectures, advises students, coordinates seminars, and plans excursions.
-She is a certified ACTFL OPI tester and has been academic director for Community Health and Traditional Chinese Medicine since 2004.
+She is a certified ACTFL OPI tester and has been academic director for Community Health and Traditional Chinese Medicine since its inception in summer 2004.